16.66% Raised

 If training is required to improve the child’s chances of securing an appropriate job opportunity, Hurras will cover the cost of the training until the child completes it.

-Poverty or material needs alone are not considered part of the vulnerability criteria that Hurras monitors (see our vulnerability criteria).
-This is why in such cases Hurras will only play a part in coordinating with relief organizations that provide such services/supplies.
+Poverty or material needs alone are not considered part of the vulnerability criteria that Child Guardians monitors (see our vulnerability criteria).
+This is why in such cases Child Guardians will only play a part in coordinating with relief organizations that provide such services/supplies.

-If a case is accepted and meets the vulnerability criteria, Hurras will work with the caregivers to improve their living conditions by providing the following:
+If a case is accepted and meets the vulnerability criteria, Child Guardians will work with the caregivers to improve their living conditions by providing the following:

 • Referral to organizations that assist in providing employment opportunities.